 So, the key here is to make sure that we model what we want John to be able to do we want to model that when we don’t get what we want we can keep our calm.
 By the way, you guys all know this as well it’s so easy to keep your calm when things are going well right?
 If you’ve got perfect kids and I have parents who come and say this to me, they’ll say you know if I had better kids I’d just be a better parent.
 That’s so true right if John would just come

-Let’s imagine I’m going I’m going to take john for a walk in the woods right and I this is a metaphor for life because as you guys have different John at different ages right and if we’re going for a walk and this is a metaphor this walk in the woods as a metaphor for life i’m going to pick a path for John to walk that’s that’s right for his age I’m not going to make it too difficult but I’m going to make it a little bit challenging for John so as we’re walking down this path John happens to be the kind of child that is very distracted he gets interested in a lot of things and he doesn’t necessarily listen to me very well.
-So, as we’re walking along I’m looking there’s a a a gully where the path is washed down a little bit and I say john sweetheart be careful don’t try to Jump that because if you do you might trip and fall and I don’t want you to get hurt so John’s going along and he just isn’t really paying attention he kind of reaches over this golly of course he doesn’t quite make it.
+Let’s imagine I’m going I’m going to take John for a walk in the woods right and I this is a metaphor for life because as you guys have different John at different ages right and if we’re going for a walk and this is a metaphor this walk in the woods as a metaphor for life I’m going to pick a path for John to walk that’s right for his age I’m not going to make it too difficult but I’m going to make it a little bit challenging for John so as we’re walking down this path John happens to be the very distracted kind of child he gets interested in a lot of things and he doesn’t necessarily listen to me very well.
+So, as we’re walking along I’m looking there’s a gully where the path is washed down a little bit and I say john sweetheart be careful don’t try to Jump that because if you do you might trip and fall and I don’t want you to get hurt so John’s going along and he just isn’t paying attention he kind of reaches over this golly, of course, he doesn’t quite make it.
 John’s going down and I see him going down so here I go sprinting right?
 I catch john when he’s about this close to the ground and I say John sweetheart here let’s talk about this you got to listen to me sweetheart you gotta pay attention.
 My job is to protect you so if you listen to me you’ll stay safe but if you don’t listen you’re gonna get hurt so pay attention.
-So, off we go down the path right we keep walking and then there’s some there’s some a tree limb that’s falling across the path I said John be careful on that tree them right.
+So, off we go down the path right we keep walking and then there’s some a tree limb that’s falling across the path I said John be careful on that tree them right.